Back to School Sale: $100 OFF Sitewide Shop now

 Instead of shaving with just one move, use small strokes to eliminate the unwanted hair.
 The higher pressure can also increase the risk of cuts, so be gentle on your skin while shaving.

-Moreover, it can be tricky to shave the area around your nose and mouth, so shave slowly and gently around this area.
+Moreover, shaving the area around your nose and mouth can be tricky, so shave slowly and gently around this area.

 Shave in Direction of Hair Growth